 9. How to Open a Junior SIPP

-✔ Choose a provider – Compare fees, investment options, and customer service.
+- Choose a Junior SIPP provider – Compare fees, investment options, and customer service.

 Popular providers include Hargreaves Lansdown, AJ Bell, and Fidelity, each offering different investment choices and fee structures.